JinleYe/online_store/backend/ReadMe.md

 | `.../users{id}` | `DELETE` | Delete User by id |

-ADD THE DERIVED QUERIES ALSO!!!!
+ADD THE DERIVED QUERIES ALSO- FOR ALL EXCEPT PRODUCT!!!!

 <br>